 Later 3D games like Castlevania Chronicles, and the horrendous PSP Castlevania titles only made it worse.
 Though it still got several good instalments on the GBA and the DS, the series could never retain its former glory.

 People have been comparing this game to God of War the most, and it is pretty clear why.
-The video above shows some spectacular, bloody action sequences, with all sorts of violent combos and up-close one-on-one battles with beasts and creatures of unimaginable power.
-The protagonist, using a chain-like whip sword (The Combat Cross), slashes his way through hordes of hellish minions of an unseen foe, and a giant, bear-like creature, which triggers a typical Kojima-esque cutscene.
-From what we can see in the video, the game looks freaking awesome.
+The gameplay videos so far shows some spectacular, bloody action sequences, with all sorts of violent combos and up-close one-on-one battles with beasts and creatures of unimaginable power.
+The protagonist, using a chain-like whip sword (The Combat Cross), slashes his way through hordes of hellish minions of an unseen foe, and a giant, bear-like creature, which triggers a typical cutscene.
+From what we can see in the gameplay videos, the game looks freaking awesome.

 Castlevania: Lords of Shadow is set in a fantasy world that has gone haywire, with devilish entities known as the Lords of Shadow, threatening the existence of the Earth and the Heavens, resulting in the apocalyptic “end of days” drawing nearer.
 A dark spell prevents the souls of the deceased to leave Earth, and evil creatures roam the land freely.

 The game has the protagonist- Gabriel Belmont, member of the “Brotherhood of Light”, an elite group of knights of protect innocent people from beasts and monsters- searching for the three Lords of Shadow, to collect three pieces of a mask known as the God Mask, so that he can bring back the dead, and kill off his foes once and for all.
 With betrayal, love, revenge, anger and hatred, all stuffed into a single action packed story, coupled with the mind blowing, gory gameplay, we can expect Castlevania: Lords of Shadow to be one of the most compelling and immersing games ever.